kaiachain/kaia-docs/docs/learn/computation/execution-model.md

 ### Restrictions on Transaction Execution <a id="restrictions-on-transaction-execution"></a>

-Kaia's Kairos and Mainnet currently have the following restrictions on the transaction execution:
+Kaia Mainnet and Kairos Testnet currently have the following restrictions on the transaction execution:

 * You can set gasPrice of the transaction, but it means it's the most you can pay.
 The actual gasPrice will be determined by network.
 For more detailed information, see [gas price overview](../transaction-fees/transaction-fees.md#gas-price-overview)
 * A transaction which has bigger execution cost than the computation cost limit will be discarded.
 Please refer to [computation cost](./computation-cost.md)